szilvia-csernus/book-cycle/README.md

 [![DeepScan grade](https://deepscan.io/api/teams/23376/projects/26639/branches/850428/badge/grade.svg)](https://deepscan.io/dashboard#view=project&tid=23376&pid=26639&bid=850428)

+>
+> This project was created for [Code Institute](www.codeintitute.net)'s Level 5 Full-Stack Web Development Course as the 4th Milestone Project (MS4) - Full Stack E-Commerce Web Application.
+>
+> Not for public use.
+>

+---

-Book-CYCLE is a Full Stack Webshop Application designed to be used by secondary schools in the UK.
+Book-CYCLE is a Full Stack E-Commerce Application designed to be used by secondary schools in the UK.

 The project is written in `Django`, a full-stack Python framework, alongside `HTML`, `CSS`, `JavaScript` and the `Stripe API` for payments.
-It is a `Progressive Web App (PWA)`, allowing the user to install the app on both mobile and desktop devices.

 The purpose of the application is to promote the re-use of textbooks by students while generating income for the school.
 The webshop allows the school to list all the textbooks they recommend their students to buy in both new and used conditions, possibly asking students to donate their used books back to the school.

 Users can purchase listed textbooks using the STRIPE payment system and will receive confirmation emails about orders and shipping.
 School staff members can manage the book inventory and incoming orders.

-The webshop has not been customized for a specific school, but it can be done by including the school's logo, contact details, and possibly some additional design elements.
-Customizations would allow the webshop to be utilized by multiple schools.